giuliodondi/kOS-Shuttle_OPS1/README.md

   - **_TGO_** is the guidance-calculated time to MECO
   - **_VGO_** is the guidance-calculated delta-V to gain to MECO
   - the numbers will be yellow when the algorithm is unconverged, green upon convergence
+- On the TRAJ2 display, in the bottom centre, you have the **_DROOP ALT_** indicator.
+In a 2 engine-out scenario, this indicates the minimum altitude before you start climbing again.
+More about this in te Droop abort section

 ## Meaning of Rated Power Level and the THROT indicator